The following information is intended as a guide to copyright and does not constitute legal advice.

 For more information about copyright contact the Legal Services Office of the University.

 If you're using images (photos, figures, graphs, etc.) in your presentations, reports or posters it's important to make sure you have permission to use them and that you credit the creators properly.
-When you've found an image online it can be difficult to know what you're allowed to do with it.
-Here's a step-by-step guide to using images from the internet:

 Look for a license on web pages where you find content telling you whether and how you can use it.
 Creative Commons licenses are the clearest to understand and should link you to informational pages about what you are allowed to do.